 How Depression is treated

-The most common treatment for depression remains the use of antidepressant medications: SNRIs and SSRIs.
-Both target neurotransmitters in the brain that help relieve symptoms of depression, both do it differently.
+The most common treatment for depression remains to be antidepressant medications: SNRIs and SSRIs.
+Both target neurotransmitters differently in the brain.
+This then helps relieve symptoms of depression.

 Seratonin and Noradrenaline Reuptake Inhibitos (SNRIs)